 So, how do you watermark photos in Lightroom?
 Adding watermarks to Lightroom takes a minute to set up, but once you have the watermark added it’s a huge time saver when exporting images.

-You can edit watermarks via two areas: the top menu (Lightroom -> Edit Watermarks) and in the Watermarks section of the Export dialog box.
+You can access the watermark editor from two areas: the top menu (Lightroom -> Edit Watermarks) and in the Watermarks panel of the Export dialog box.
 This tutorial will address the latter.

-1) Once your photo is edited and you click Export, scroll to the bottom of the Export dialog box.
-There, you’ll see the Watermark section.
+1) Finish editing your photo and click Export, scroll to the bottom of the Export dialog box.
+There, you’ll see the Watermarking panel.

 2) Now we will create a watermark that we can quickly select when exporting this (and future) images.

-4) We can edit the watermark text in the box below the image.
+5a) To edit the text watermark, simply make changes in the text box below the image preview.

-5) Now we move through the tabs in the right-hand panel to customize the size, positioning and display effects of the watermark.
-This styling is totally up to you, however I’ve added a few tips to the end of the article to help out.
+6) Now we move through the panels in the right-hand column to customize the size, positioning and display effects of the watermark.
+This styling is totally up to you, however I’ve added a few tips to the end of the article.

-6) Once finished editing your watermark, click Done.
+7) Click Done once finished customizing your watermark.
 You will be prompted to save the watermark as a preset with a title.
-Try to use a name that will help you remember this watermark, as you may choose to add several watermark variations in the future.
+Try to use a name that will help you remember this watermark, as you may choose to add several variations in the future.

 This brings you back to the Export dialog box, where you can export your image with the new watermark.

 Speed up your workflow!
 Ensure that this watermark is selected in the Watermarking panel of the Export dialog box.
 Lightroom will remember this setting and you won’t need to make any extra clicks!

 Improve Your Editing: Download my Free Lightroom Preset Pack!

 Lightroom Watermark Tips

 Turn the opacity down from 100%, especially if you’re using a large watermark.
 This is ideal for dark solid colors, since white would detract from the image itself.
 That said, if your white watermark is going against a cluttered background, crank up that opacity up to 100!